mturley/PhraseCards/docs/dspec/dspec.md

 [David Robert 11/13]<br/>

 <p>
 This project is an interactive multiplayer online competitive madlib web service.
-The game is centered around filling in an incomplete story.
-The players submit words to the "card czar" who chooses which word given is used to fill in the story.
-The card czar is a role which changes every turn, so every player gets a chance to create the story, using their favorite submitted word given by the others.
+The game is centered around a group of players filling in an incomplete story together.
+Each player submits a word on a card to the "Card Czar", who chooses which word will be used to fill in that blank of the story.
+The Card Czar is a role which changes every turn, so every player participates in creating the story.

- The application presents a user friendly gui, a playing area, personal profile page with a fiends list, search functionality for other players profiles and an in-game chatroom.
+The application presents a user friendly gui, a playing area, personal profile page with a fiends list, search functionality for other player's profiles and an in-game chatroom.
 Our backend development uses dynamic server storage systems with support from jquery to the front end.</p>

 ## Birds Eye View